unpoly/unpoly/src/unpoly/pages/url-patterns.md

 URL patterns
 ============

-Certain Unpoly features like `a[up-alias]`, `a[up-accept]`, etc. will enable you match an URL with a given expression pattern.
-In Unpoly, these matching expressions are called `URL patterns`.
-URL patterns are a very powerful tool when closing layers, adding aliases to pages, and in many other situations.
+Some Unpoly features let you match an URL using *URL patterns*.
+URL patterns are a powerful tool to define [overlay close conditions](http://localhost:4567/closing-overlays#close-conditions) or [adding aliases to navigation items](/a-up-alias).

 This page describes the expression system Unpoly uses to match URL patterns.
 Please note that regular expressions (i.e., regexes) are not supported.
 You must use the expression system described on this page.

-### Matching an exact URL
+## Matching an exact URL

 Pass any absolute path or fully qualified URL to only match this exact value: